Three Minute Thesis Competition

 Familiarise yourself with the competition rules and judging criteria and have a look at some 3MT® presentations online.
 There are lots of examples from competitions in different universities and previous national finalists that can be viewed here.

-The closing date for registration is Wednesday 10th April 2019 at midday.
+The closing date for registration is Monday 2nd November.

 The rules and the judging criteria for the 3MT has been established by the University of Queensland and apply across all areas of the competition.